 We wanted to share some ideas for how you could plan to divide and conquer this school year with our online content and splitting up kits from the STEM Pack to send home for remote learning or loaning out kits to campuses.
-(We are even offering free shipping to student homes for the months of August and September!)

 The STEM Pack contains 12 complete Makey Makey Classic kits plus a whole lot of additional alligator clips and connector wires.